belgif/rest-guide-validator/technicalDoc.md

 ### integrationtest

-Use invoker maven plugin to test the rest-styleguide-validation-maven-plugin with some maven projects.
+Use invoker maven plugin to test the belgif-rest-guide-validator-maven-plugin with some maven projects.

 ## Main Dependencies